Uncertainty Quantification on Graph Learning: A Survey

 \subsubsection{Self-Supervised Learning}

-\\ \textbf{Self-Supervised Learning Overview.} Self-Supervised Learning (SSL) allows models to learn informative signals from input samples and their variants, reducing the request for labeled samples, and thus alleviating the need for expensive annotations \cite{jaiswal2020survey,liu2022graph}.
-SSL methods typically design pretext tasks that enable models to learn generalized representations from unlabeled data, providing a good initialization for downstream tasks.
+\\ \textbf{Self-Supervised Learning Overview.} Self-Supervised Learning (SSL) allows models to learn informative signals from input samples and their variants, reducing the demands for labeled samples \cite{jaiswal2020survey,liu2022graph}.
+SSL typically designs pretext tasks to extract meaningful features and enable models to learn generalized representations, providing a good initialization for downstream tasks.
 For example, SSL on computer vision could adopt image inpainting, where models learn to predict the missing parts masked by design \cite{pathak2016context}, as a pretext task.

-Taking SSL on computer vision as an example, the pretext tasks include image inpainting, where models learn to predict the missing parts masked by design \cite{pathak2016context}; image colonizing, where models learn to colorize grayscale images \cite{zhang2016colorful}; jigsaw puzzle solving, where models learn image representations by arranging scrambled image patches \cite{noroozi2016unsupervised}; and self-supervised contrastive learning, which leverages image transformations to enhance feature learning \cite{chen2020simple,he2020momentum}.
-Besides, SSL methods have also seen remarkable success in the natural language processing domain \cite{mikolov2013efficient,mikolov2013distributed,devlin2018bert}.

-\textbf{Self-Supervised Learning for Graphs.} SSL on graphs involves deliberately perturbing or modifying graphs to construct new controllable datasets while preserving the intrinsic information of the original graphs.
-These created variations of the graph instances allow SSL to simulate real-world shifts in data distributions.
-Thus, the model can better handle epistemic uncertainty by training on these augmented graphs.
-We categorize the SSL methods based on designing \textit{structural} and \textit{attributional} features.
+\textbf{Self-Supervised Learning for GNNs.} SSL on graphs involves deliberately perturbing graphs to construct new controllable datasets while preserving the intrinsic information of the original graphs.
+These augmented variations of the graph instances allow SSL to simulate real-world shifts in data distributions and allow models to better handle EU by training on these augmented graphs.
+We categorize SSL methods based on \textit{structural} and \textit{attributional} feature perturbations.

 Some studies focus on altering the \textit{structural} features of graphs.
 For instance, You et al. \cite{you2020graph} propose augmentations where a portion of nodes is randomly removed, and a set of edges can be either deleted or added.
-These modifications generate new graph instances while maintaining the majority of global structure.
-Additionally, they propose subgraph extraction using random walk, which is supposed to preserve the local structure of the original graph.
-The subgraph extraction augmentation method is also employed in \cite{qiu2020gcc} to capture local structure information effectively.
+These modifications generate new graph instances while largely preserving global connectivity patterns.
+Besides, they propose subgraph extraction using random walk.
+The subgraph extraction method is also employed to capture local structure effectively \cite{qiu2020gcc}.